zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 }
 ```

 Notice the order of the modifiers are left-to-right, so in order to have the exact same order the blacklist check must come first.
-Also, the balance check was changed slightly, although we could just as well have created it like this:
+Also, the balance check was changed slightly, although we could just as well have made it like this:

 ```
 modifier atLeast(uint x) {